 Local governments are on the front lines of one of the defining challenges of our time—advancing economic mobility for low-income youth, families, and communities.
 The Economic Mobility Catalog provides resources on evidence-based practices, programs, and policies designed to improve outcomes that drive upward economic mobility.
 We hope that these materials help accelerate change in your community.

-Education and youth development strategies focus on children’s academic and social-emotional growth.
-These strategies contribute to positive outcomes at every stage of an individual’s life, helping young people enter kindergarten ready to learn, reach key academic and social milestones in elementary and middle school, earn a high school diploma, and receive a post-secondary degree or credential.
+K-12 education strategies focus on academic growth, social-emotional development, and physical and mental health and wellbeing for students in elementary, middle, and high school.
+These strategies contribute to positive outcomes at every stage of an individual’s life: reaching key academic and social milestones in elementary and middle school, earning a high school diploma, and receiving a post-secondary degree or credential.

 Good health is a critical foundation to all mobility outcomes.
 Healthy families and neighborhoods contribute to positive outcomes at every life stage.
 Healthy children are more likely to be ready for kindergarten, stay on-track through elementary and middle school, and graduate from high school.
 And healthy adults are more likely to receive a post-secondary degree and obtain and keep good jobs.

 Justice strategies can reduce the negative effects of incarceration, help individuals returning from incarceration successfully re-enter society, and facilitate community healing after crimes have been committed.
 Public safety strategies can reduce crime and improve neighborhood well-being.
 These strategies can improve family stability and neighborhood quality, which create better mobility outcomes at all life stages.